latifat-Oluwakemi-Hassan/E-Commerce-_End-to-End-_Data-_Analytics-_Platform/README.md

 # 📌 Project Title
 ## E-commerce-End-to-End Data Analytics Platform

 ## 📖 Project Description
 This project analyzes historical e-commerce data to provide actionable insights on customer behavior, sales trends, and revenue performance.
 It identifies patterns in customer churn, regional sales distribution, purchasing habits, and periods of growth or decline.
 Additionally, predictive analysis forecasts future sales and customer trends to inform strategic business decisions.

-The goal is to turn raw, fragmented data into clear, decision-ready insights that businesses can use to improve service delivery, enhance customer experience, increase retention, and drive sustainable growth.
+The goal is to turn raw data into clear, decision-ready insights that businesses can use to improve service delivery, enhance customer experience, increase retention, and drive sustainable growth.
 ## Motivation & Problem Statement

 Many e-commerce businesses have plenty of data but struggle to use it effectively due to: